ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Emily was the last in the line of Edward H. Mills, and it would seem that her family's story had become unknown to the Mills of subsequent generations.

+[Emily](https://www.findagrave.com/memorial/160363879/mary-emily-mills) is interred at Brookton (formerly Quick) Cemetery at the corner of Landon Road and Lounsbery Road in Brooktondale NY, 14817.

 ## Other Historical Accounts

 Understandably, histories of the Mills family have typically focused almost exclusively on Emily.
 All previous secondary sources of information on Emily accepted 1861 as her birth year.